Do you find it hard to ask for help?

-- They believe they should be able to do figure things out on our own.
+- Not wanting to burden someone else, they believe they should be able to do figure things out on our own.

-- If they’d asked for help in the past, they may not have been satisfied with the results.
+- For others, they had asked for help in the past, but never received it or they were not satisfied with the results.

 Two Less-Known Reasons Smart People Don’t Ask for Help

 Two additional reasons smart people don’t seek out help stem from them not realizing they need it.
 That’s understandable; you can’t know what you don’t know.

 I illustrate each reason below, using myself as an example:

 - Though people experience the problem’s symptoms, they may not know its root.
 A few years ago, I discovered that my waistline was growing even though I exercised somewhat regularly.
 I tried to focus on what I ate, but didn’t see any improvements.
 My mother and friends told me it was probably because I was aging.
 When I finally saw my doctor, I learned I had fibroids that had grown so large, it was as if I was four months’ pregnant!
 I was able to stop telling myself I was “old” or “lazy” and start taking the steps to solve the underlying health problem.